How Your Credit Score Impacts a Home Loan

 Lower Credit Isn’t the End of the Dream

 Here’s the thing: life isn’t a series of easy to check off milestones with no interruptions or complications.
 Things happen.
-Very responsible and decent people have Acts of God befall them.
+Very responsible and decent people have acts of God befall them.
 Difficulties arise, which may have left some muddy tracks in your credit report which have therefore impacted your credit score.

 There are solutions to situations where less than stellar credit can’t get you the lowest interest rate.
 Such options include loans that are backed by the government in some way and which may or may not even require a credit score for qualification, though the lenders who originate the loans do.
-VA Loans, USDA Loans, and Federal Housing Administration Loans are all available for those who qualify.
-At Academy, with some of these loans, credit scores as low as 640 are acceptable.
+VA Loans, USDA Loans, and Federal Housing Administration Loans are available for those who qualify.
+At Academy, with some of these loans, credit scores as low as 580 are acceptable.

 Refinance When Your Credit Improves